olisystems/oli-webservice/README.md

 ```
 **Note:** Due to security reasons, the passwords for all initial created users should be changed through the user API (described in API section) after the Service was started.

+#### Backups
+The database is backed up daily by the container ```pgbackups```.
+The backup frequency and other backup configurations can be done by setting the corresponding environment variables of the  ```pgbackups``` service in [docker-compose.yml](docker-compose.yml)
+For more information see: [https://hub.docker.com/r/prodrigestivill/postgres-backup-local](https://hub.docker.com/r/prodrigestivill/postgres-backup-local).

+The backups made by the container ```pgbackups``` are stored under:
+- db/backups/daily
+- db/backups/weekly
+- db/backups/monthly

+The backups made by the script [stack-stop.sh](stack-stop.sh) are stored under:
+- db/backups/single

 ### Single Services
 For development purposes or any other reasons, the service can be started, by installing the technologies of the single stack components on the host machine or a local computer and start them.